 The instrument is designed to communicate with a host PC via a standard USB interface.
 Before connecting the instrument to the USB interface the user should install the application included in the software CD that accompanies the Temperature Controller.
 The application automatically installs the right USB drivers.
-Communication can be done through this interface by using the application or by developing software in the user's preferred programming language.
+The instrument can be communicated with by using this application or by developing software in the user's preferred programming language.
 The software CD contains communication drivers and example programs in the following programming languages: LabVIEW and C#.NET